When I make a Homemade Meatloaf, I always try to save a slice or two for a Meatloaf Sandwich.

 Add 2 to 3 eggs to a bowl, I made mine with 3 medium-sized eggs.
 Whisk eggs to blend well.

-Over medium heat, add a teaspoon of butter or fave oil to omelet pan.
-Spread oil or butter over bottom of pan.
+Over medium heat, add a teaspoon of butter or fave oil to the omelet pan.
+Spread oil or butter over the bottom of the pan.

 Pour in beaten eggs into medium/hot pan.
 Lightly scramble eggs.
 Let the omelet cook until eggs are starting to firm up, but still wet.
-It takes a minute or two, depending on heat of pan and how many eggs you used.
+It takes a minute or two, depending on the heat of the pan and how many eggs you use.

-Spread out eggs to cover bottom of omelet pan as eggs firm up.
+Spread out eggs to cover the bottom of the omelet pan as eggs firm up.

-Gently roll the omelet to cover cheese and spinach.
+Gently roll the omelet to cover the cheese and spinach.
 If you are cooking old school, just fold it in half.
-Cook omelet to desired doneness, about another 30 seconds to a minute.
+Cook the omelet to the desired doneness, about another 30 seconds to a minute.
 It's up to you how well done the omelet turns out.

 Just slice into the thickest part of the omelet to check for preferred doneness.
 Of course, you can cook the omelet any way you like.
 A hot omelet will continue to cook until eaten.

-It's okay to use your fave omelet cooking technique, like just letting egg firm in the pan without scrambling.
-Adding cheese and spinach when the egg is firm, then folding it in half.
-Click here to see my truck stop diner-style omelet.
+It's okay to use your fave omelet cooking technique, like just letting the egg firm in the pan without scrambling.
+Add cheese and spinach when the egg is firm, then fold it in half.
+Click here to see my truckstop diner-style omelet.

 My YouTube video link for viewing or embedding, just click here.